Manecas1221212/romance/plan.md

 - Anna wakes with clarity, dresses for action
 - Leaves work early
 - Dinner with Sophie and Jake (says goodbye without them knowing)
-- Tells kids and Clair she's meeting her therapist
+- Tells kids and Clair she's meeting her therapist at 7pm, but the appointment is only at 8pm, this will buy her 1 hour to do what we reveal in chapter 17
 - But Anna is going to Jessica's apartment very determined to confront her, she knows she will be there because early that day she said she would be there by herself working hard on the client case Anna thinks she is corrupting (even thought it is friday).
 Note in this chapter Jessica does not mention her friday night to Jane directly, Anna is just remembering this
 - During the drive there Anna is piecing the story of how she is the one sabotaging her, she will confront her with all the evidence she has got